YeonjuSeo/TIL_School/Digital_Logic_Design/Ch2.md

 ## Boolean Algebra
-➡ We can reduce the logic expression using boolean algebra ➡ We can make curcuit simpler and lowering cost `Students should be able to prove logic equations using Boolean Algebra` Venn diagram can be used to prove logic equations and provide more intuitive understanding.
+➡ We can reduce the logic expression using boolean algebra
+<br/>➡ We can make curcuit simpler and lowering cost
+<br/>`Students should be able to prove logic equations using Boolean Algebra`
+<br/>Venn diagram can be used to prove logic equations and provide more intuitive understanding.

 <details>
 <summary>Axioms</summary>